 Fish Waste & Bacteria: Encourage people to gill and bleed their fish on the beach and to take them out whole.
-Fish waste can be disposed of at the dump from this site because fish carcases thrown into the surf wash right back onto the beach, which attracts gulls that are creating elevated levels of e.coli.
+Fish waste from this site can be disposed of at the dump because fish carcasses thrown into the surf wash right back onto the beach, which attracts gulls that are creating elevated levels of e.coli.